redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/2.1-kickstart-template/README.md

 - If successful, leave behind a "cookie" denoting success
 - If that cookie is present, do not run again

-These conditions can be handled using options in the `Unit` and `Service` sections of our service file:
+These conditions can be handled using options in the `Unit` and `Service` sections of the systemd service file:
 ```
 # create systemd runonce file to trigger playbook
 cat > /etc/systemd/system/aap-auto-registration.service <<EOF